 Paper Angels a children’s activity and story book was published 2010 by Bloomsbury.

-She recently completed two animated documentaries.
+Emma has made two animated documentaries.
 Boudica A Norfolk Story an animated commission from Norwich Castle Museum and Everyone Is Waiting For Something To Happen a film exclusively based on a chosen person’s social media data.
 Part of a EPSRC UK research project.